MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/control-new-barcode-scanner.md

 The control opens a native scanner on an Android or iOS device.
 The scanner automatically detects a barcode, a QR code, or a data-matrix code when in view.
 The control doesn't support scanning in a web browser.

 > [!NOTE]
 > The barcode scanner control is only supported on Android and iOS devices.
-All other platforms will show a warning that some app features won't work.
+All other platforms will show a warning that some features of the app won't work.

 ## Key properties